Waunakee Public Library

 ClientCity of Waunakee

-The vision for the new 40,000-square-foot library — which evolved from multiple visioning sessions with library representatives, Village officials, and community members — is for an open, flexible two-story design that contains an abundance of community space, collaborative areas, maker space, and meeting rooms.
-Using data and best practices gleaned from OPN’s portfolio of more than 40 public libraries, the design team refine the program to balance needs and wants within the Village’s budget.
+The new 40,000-square-foot library evolved from multiple visioning sessions with library representatives, Village officials, and community members.
+The resulting design provides for an open, flexible two-story structure that contains an abundance of community space, collaborative areas, dedicated children’s program spaces, meeting and study rooms.
+Using data and best practices gleaned from a portfolio of more than 40 public libraries, the design team refine the program to balance needs and wants within the village’s budget.